AmphibiaWeb - Ascaphus truei

 Description

+A small frog (2.5 to about 5 cm).
 Dorsal coloration variable; ground color may be cream, grey, red, or black.
 Dorsum may show a variable pattern of dark streaks and blotches.
 Head lacks tympanum, pupil is vertical, and a light streak may extend from tip of snout to above the eyes.
 Whitish-yellow venter, more yellow in femoral region.
-Males have a tail-like extension of the cloaca, and during breeding season show greatly enlarged forearms.
-Larvae have a distinctively large, round mouth, modified for suction, which they use to cling to streamside rocks (modified from Stebbins 1951).
+Males have a distinctive tail-like extension of the cloaca, and during breeding season show greatly enlarged forearms.
+(Stebbins, 2003)

 Distribution and Habitat